Gotham season 5: Writing

 The fifth season is shorter than the previous seasons, all of which had 22 episodes each.
 As a result of this, Stephens said, "We move really quickly [...]
 We tried to build out the character moments as well.
 Sometimes we've had so much plot that we had to squeeze out some of the character stuff and now that it's the last chance we have to be with these characters, we're letting them live in these moments."
 The season is inspired by, and adapts elements from two comic book storylines: Batman: No Man's Land, in which the beleaguered Gotham City is cut off from the rest of the world; and Batman: Zero Year, which focuses on Bruce Wayne / Batman's initial period as a costumed vigilante, and his efforts to stop Edward Nygma / Riddler from taking over Gotham.
 The No Man's Land arc was planned three years in advance, and the producers intended for it to be an "inspiration", rather than a "religious" adaptation of the comic book storyline.
-The season features ellipsis and analepsis, and therefore three time periods: the season premiere opens 391 days after the events of the season four finale "No Man's Land", before settling back at 87 days.
+The season features ellipsis and analepsis; the season premiere opens 391 days after the events of the season four finale "No Man's Land", before settling back at 87 days.
 The final episode jumps 10 years into the future, where Bruce is established as a vigilante.